Deep dive into the Dark Web

-The dark web is a part of the World Wide Web made up of a variety of anonymous networks, untraceable online activity and non-referenced URLs and domains.
+The Dark Web a part of the World Wide Web made up of a variety of anonymous networks, untraceable online activity and non-referenced URLs and domains.
 It is only through software that enables users to browse these networks anonymously.
-The most common dark web network is TOR (The Onion Router).
+The most common network is TOR (The Onion Router).

 The US government built and funded TOR and is still their major source of financing.

 Who uses it?

 While the Dark Web has been infamous for hosting bad content, it also enables people to conceal their identity for legitimate purposes.

 - Whistle-blowers: Information can be passed to journalists anonymously without fear of censorship or retribution.